-- The Company insourced its Compliance Central function, replacing Marsh Management Services AB with its Head of Compliance (Mats Ericsson) and removing the need for Board oversight by Cheryl Brunette for the Compliance Central Function. - In Q1 2024, an application was made to replace Mikael Eklöf from his role as Senior Management Function 16 Compliance Oversight for the UK Branch with Mats Ericsson, the Company's Head of Compliance.
+- The Company insourced its Compliance Central function, replacing Marsh Management Services AB with its Head of Compliance (Mats Ericsson) and removing the need for Board oversight by Cheryl Brunette for the Compliance Central Function. - On 19 April 2024, Mats Ericsson replaced Mikael Eklöf as the Senior Management Function 16 (SMF16) Compliance Oversight for the UK Branch. - Mats Ericsson was appointed Deputy Managing Director effective 21 October 2024

-B.1.3 Principles of remuneration
+B1.3 Principles of remuneration